karakays/cka/README.md

 ```

 When all 10 pods in old replica-set is in `Terminating`state, `Pending` containers start to go into `ContainerCreating state`.
 During this, rollout state looks like below.
 See that ready containers are still 30 but up-to-date containers is 10.

 ```
 NAME                READY   UP-TO-DATE   AVAILABLE   AGE my-app-deployment   30/40   10           30          2d14h
 ```

-Then, previous batch with `ContainerCreating` state start to go into `Running state and also more new pods go into `Pending` and old pods into `Terminating` state.
+Then, previous batch with `ContainerCreating` state start to go into `Running state and also more new pods go into `Pending` and old pods into `Terminating` state`.
 At this moment, number of up-to-date pods increase but ready pods are still the same although more new pods go into `Running` state because exact number old pods are terminated.

 ```
 NAME                READY   UP-TO-DATE   AVAILABLE   AGE my-app-deployment   30/40   38           30          2d14h